Code components

 We support the following options on termination:

-To configure Connxio to use code mapping as a transformation, select the Code mapping in the "Transformations" shape:
+To configure code components, select Code transformation in the "Transformations" list.

 Uploading your component

-When creating a new code component, these are the fields to be filled in:
+When creating a new code component, fill in these fields:

 Name: The name of the map that you can reference in the component list.